 - Lincoln Welding Safety

 - Basic Welding Competencies

 - Automotive Technologies Level I

-- Automotive Technologies Level II
+- · Automotive Technologies Level II

-mastery

-Training will prepare students for any food service training job.
-Jobs include: baker assistant, chef assistant, pastry chef and restaurant manager.
+REFUND POLICY

+Class Cancelation: If OACES cancels a class cohort for any reason and a student has paid tuition, 100% of the tuition paid will be refunded within 45 days of the scheduled class start date.

+Tuition Refund: If a student chooses to withdraw or otherwise has their enrollment terminated, they are required to complete the Withdrawal Form including all signatures.
+The student will submit the form to the Registrar.
+The date of Withdrawal is based on the Last Date of Attendance (LDA) to class as recorded in OACES official attendance records.
+The refund will be based on the following chart:

-If OACES cancels a class for any reason that a student has paid tuition, 100% of the tuition will be refunded within 45 days of the scheduled class start date.
-If a student chooses to withdrawal they are required to meet with a School Counselor to complete the Withdrawal Form.
-Withdrawal before the start of class: 100% of tuition.
-Withdrawal the end of the first week of classes: 75% of tuition.
-Withdrawal before the end of the second week of classes: 50% of tuition.
-Withdrawal before the end of the third week of classes: 25% of tuition.
-Withdrawal after the end of the third week of classes: no refund.
+- Withdrawal before the start of class: 100% of tuition. - Withdrawal before the end of the fourth week of classes: 100% of tuition. - Withdrawal after the end of the fourth week of classes: No tuition refund. - Any refund of paid tuition will be refunded within 45 days of the date the Withdrawal Form was submitted to the Registrar.